gdi-curriculum-review/gdi-sass-intro/README.md

 The course is meant to be taught in 2 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

+## Usage

+To run locally, you will need to use [Git submodules](http://git-scm.com/book/en/Git-Tools-Submodules) for reveal.js and the website assets.

 ## Classes

 ### Class 1